igncp/environment/windows/README.md

 - Alt + space: Open the window menu (useful for maximized terminal)
 - Control + Shift + s: Take screenshot with the snipping tool
 - LWin + d: Display desktop
+- LWin + Ctrl + n: (n is the position of the app in the bottom bar) switch windows of the same application
 - LWin + e: Open files on the home dir
 - LWin + i: Open settings
 - LWin + l: Lock the PC